marian0789/independent-study/weekly-log/entry-week3.md

 # Entry 3
 ## Trying out Variables
-On Monday, I decided that I wanted to focus more on Variables.
+Throughout this week, I decided that I wanted to focus more on Variables.
 I googled "SASS Variables" and I clicked on a link.
 I learned that variables are a way to store information where I can reuse throughout my SCSS file.

 Below is an example of SCSS Syntax: